SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### German User guide

 The German version of the *User guide* (*Benutzerhandbuch*) is deprecated.
-In a future release we are going to remove the German *User guide* from the documentation website and focus on our high-quality, up-to-date English user documentation.
+In a future version we are going to remove the German *User guide* from the documentation website and focus on our high-quality, up-to-date English user documentation.

 #### Implemented